-Lough Dan Scout Centre is managed as an Eco-Park where sustainable management, & environmental education go hand in hand with traditional scot activities.
-We encourage everyone to reconnect with nature and part of our Eco-strategy is to manage the site as a Dark Sky Reserve.
-We want todays young people to be able to see the night sky just like their forebears did and to feel that they are right in the heart of the Wicklow Mountains National Park when they stay at lough Dan.
+Lough Dan Scout Center is managed as an Eco-Park where sustainable management, & environmental education go hand in hand with traditional scout activities.
+We encourage everyone to reconnect with nature and part of our Eco-strategy is to manage the site as a DARK SKY RESERVE.
+We want today’s young people to be able to see the night sky just like their forebears did & to feel that they are right in the heart of the Wicklow Mountains National Park when they stay at Lough Dan.
 To reduce light pollution all unnecessary outdoor lighting has been removed and the remainder has been put on time/movement sensors.
-We do not permit the use of light generators on the site so it is dark and you will have to pitch your tents using torchs.
+We do not permit the use of light generators on the site so it is dark and you will have to pitch your tents using torches.

 We have set up a short 1.5km/1hr night hike in the area adjacent to the site.
 This is a “Cat’s Eye” night hike where the route is marked out with posts and reflectors and you use your torches to follow the route.

 For short camping trips such as weekend camps our philosophy is to keep it simple.
-We call this “Pitch and Get Out” so pitch your tent, grab an altar fire and picnic table and “Get Out” into all that wonderful Wild Wicklow has to offer.
+We call this “Pitch and Get Out”;.
+So pitch your tent, grab an altar fire and a picnic table and “Get Out” into all that wonderful Wild Wicklow has to offer.